heitorfe/insiders_clustering/README.md

 ## 2.3.
 Solution

-* Using Machine Learning model to do clustering
+* Use a Machine Learning model to do clustering.
-* Use clusters to do specific marketing to each group of customers
+* Data visualization using Metabase

 # 3. Solution Development

 ## 3.1.
 Data Description

-Checking the shape of the datase, nulls and filling the nulls values.
+Checking the shape of the dataset, nulls and filling the null values.

 ## 3.2.
 Data Filtering